Glossary of baseball terms: worm killer

 A pitch, usually an off speed or breaking ball, that hits the ground before it reaches home plate.

 wrapped around the foul pole

 When a batted ball that goes for a home run passes just inside the foul pole while curving toward foul territory, it is sometimes described as having "wrapped around" the pole.
 (The ball may actually land in foul territory, but if it passed inside the pole it is still fair.
 This however was not the case before 1931.)

 WW

 Scoresheet notation for "wasn't watching", used by non-official scorekeepers when their attention has been distracted from the play on field.
 Supposedly used frequently by former New York Yankees broadcaster Phil Rizzuto.

 Y

 yabo

 A big home run, usually hit by a hoss player.
-The term was made colloquially popular in the mid-2010s by electric sports personality, Dan Katz aka "Barstool Bigcat", host of the popular "Pardon My Take" podcast.
+The term was made colloquially popular in the mid-2010s by commentator Dan Katz aka "Barstool Bigcat", host of the "Pardon My Take" podcast.